 For advice about benefits entitlement whilst you study contact your local Benefits Office or the Money Support Unit (in Student Services)

 You may be eligible to get financial help if you are studying a course that lasts at least one academic year and is equivalent to 50% or more of a full-time course.
-You may qualify for a grant for fees and a course grant.
+Your entitlement will depend on your taxable household .
 How much you will get will depend on your income.

 Money Support Unit

 A student’s time at University should be enjoyable and rewarding, and Bangor University aims to provide students with the information and support that will enable them to get the best out of their university experience.
 In particular, it is important that their time here should not be spoiled by unnecessary financial worries.